SIG-IR/Sentiment-Analysis-and-Topic-Modelling/README.md

 ### Precision:
 How many of the retrieved documents are relevant?
+Precision @ 10: How many of the top 10 documents you retrieve are good?

 ### Recall
 How many of total relevant documents were retrieved?
+Recall @ 10: How many of the actual top 10 documents did you retrieve?

 ### F-score:
 Harmonic Mean of Recall and Precision: